Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Experimentation

 We compare against three families of defenses: \begin{enumerate}[label=B\arabic*] \item \textbf{SELinux (strict)} — manually curated MAC policies without ML; \item \textbf{eBPF detector} — Brodzik \textit{et al.}~\cite{Brodzik2024Ransomware} re-implemented in a \texttt{tc} hook; \item \textbf{Sandbox/VMI} — Cuckoo Sandbox v3.2 emitting syscall traces for a gradient-boosted model (GBDT). \end{enumerate}

-Because datasets, workloads, and execution environments differ across these systems, a numerical, apples-to-apples benchmarking is not possible here.
+Because datasets, workloads, and execution environments differ significantly across these systems, a numerical, apples-to-apples benchmarking is not possible here.
+Re-implementing complex external architectures (such as in-kernel eBPF detectors or VMI-based sandboxes) on our specific hardware and dataset to achieve an objective numerical ranking is beyond the scope of this initial proof-of-concept.
+Instead, our primary goal is to validate the architectural feasibility of coupling ML-inferred risk with native SELinux hooks.
+To facilitate objective quantitative benchmarking by the broader research community in the future, we are releasing our complete evaluation harness, including the workload orchestration scripts and raw datasets.
 Accordingly, our baseline discussion is \emph{qualitative}: we contrast architectural choices (data-collection locus, feature expressivity, enforcement hook), operational complexity (deployment/overhead), and security posture (explainability, early-block capability).
 Where we cite numbers, they are internal to our prototype and \emph{not} directly comparable to the external works.

 A rigorous head-to-head would require re-running all baselines on \emph{the same} curated workloads and hardware, capturing their raw features for a common evaluation harness—an item we leave as future work and will facilitate by releasing our test harness and raw (unprocessed) dataset.